Fire or Smoke Alarm

 - Contact Gas Emergency number 0800 111 999 and follow instructions.

 There is a first aid box in the kitchen.
 South Wing in Bedford is the nearest hospital with A & E facilities.

 There is a defibrillator outside the front door.
 If required, just follow instructions on the box.

 If there is an accident or incident of any type please fill in the accident book that is in the first aid box behind the kitchen door.
 A member of the Village Hall Management Committee must also be informed as soon as possible.
 Depending on the seriousness of the accident a formal report form may be required.

-There is a plan of the hall showing the location of the fire alarm, emergency exits, fire extinguishers and the main gas valve in kitchen in the main hall (under the noise limiter) and in the folder in the hall.
+There is a plan of the hall showing the location of the fire alarm, emergency exits, fire extinguishers and the main gas valve in the kitchen, in the main hall (under the noise limiter) and in the file in the kitchen.